py2ai/py2ai.github.io/_posts/2018-09-01-OpenCV-and-Python-win7.md

 ---
+categories:
+- tutorial
+description: A quick tutorial to install python and opencv in windows7
+featured-img: opencvandpythoninstall
+keywords:
+- opencv
+- development
+- code
+- programming
+- windows
+- tutorial
+- python
+- install
 layout: post
+mathjax: true
 title: How to install OpenCV and Python in windows
-categories: [tutorial]
-mathjax: true
-featured-img: opencvandpythoninstall
-description: A quick tutorial to install python and opencv in windows7
 ---